ashwini-kr-sharma/chipatac2020/index.md

 ![Gene regulation](./Regomics_cover.png)

-Welcome to the page of the workshop on the computational analysis of ChIP-seq and ATAC-seq analysis!
-This workshop is meant for people with little previous knowledge of bioinformatics, and will guide you through the main steps of the bioinformatic analysis of ChIP-seq and ATAC-seq data.
+Welcome to the **workshop on the computational analysis of ChIP-seq and ATAC-seq data.** This workshop is meant for individuals with little to no previous knowledge of bioinformatics.
+We will guide you through each of the main steps of the bioinformatic analysis.

 ******